Puriney/scRNA.seq.course/11-exprs-norm.md

 }
 ```

-_Tallulah: I need to revamp this to (1) include RLE, (2) change what is/isn't an exercise, and (3) possibly add comparison of scater/edgeR with actual functions for DESeq_

-_Tallulah: Vague plan: show RLE & compare to DESeq 'truth' then have UQ, TMM, and CPM as exercises.
-Show everything for FPKMs_

  __scater__ acts as a wrapper for the `calcNormFactors` function from [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) which implements several library size normalization methods making it easy to apply any of these methods to our data.

-__Note:__ edgeR makes extra adjustments to some of the normalization methods which will result in somewhat different results than if the original methods are followed exactly, e.g. edgeR's and scater's "RLE" method which is based on the "size factor" used by [DESeq](http://bioconductor.org/packages/release/bioc/html/DESeq.html) may give different results to the `estimateSizeFactorsForMatrix` method in the DESeq/DESeq2 packages.
+__Note:__ edgeR makes extra adjustments to some of the normalization methods which may result in somewhat different results than if the original methods are followed exactly, e.g. edgeR's and scater's "RLE" method which is based on the "size factor" used by [DESeq](http://bioconductor.org/packages/release/bioc/html/DESeq.html) may give different results to the `estimateSizeFactorsForMatrix` method in the DESeq/DESeq2 packages.
 In addition, some versions of edgeR will not calculate the normalization factors correctly unless `lib.size` is set at 1 for all cells.

 We will continue to work with the Blischak data that was used in the previous chapter.